jalandis/orchestration-test-spike/README.md

 The Ansible orchestration test spike is utilizing an *agentless* setup with gpg keys shared between master and nodes.
-After a `vagrant up --provision` the following commands will show a simple ping test.
+After a `vagrant up --provision` the following commands will show the simple orchestration of a simple playbook.

-  vagrant ssh ansible-master --command "sudo ansible all -m ping"
+  vagrant ssh ansible-master --command "sudo ansible all -m ping" vagrant ssh ansible-master --command "sudo ansible-playbook /opt/orka/ansible/config/playbook.yml"